 A Perfect Weekend in New Orleans

 “Laissez les bons temps rouler”; the French phrase translates literally to “let the good times roll” and if it isn’t the official slogan for New Orleans, it should be.
+My sister and I spent a perfect weekend in the city, enjoying all of the good times it had to offer.

 JPEG image-F45462E65EF4-3